pvyParts/allianceauth-afat/README.md

 An Improved FAT/PAP System for
 [Alliance Auth](https://gitlab.com/allianceauth/allianceauth).

-AFAT is a privately maintained whitelabel of ImicusFAT.
-The only reason AFAT exists is because I don't like having an alliance internal meme as a name for a module in my Auth system.
-Nothing else ...

 ## Features and highlights

 - Automatic tracking of participation on FAT links created via ESI